 In 2010, Chris established the New Zealand agency of COFACE which insures Exporters for payment risk and is Managing Director of this business.
 In 2012, Chris became a Director and Shareholder of surety bond intermediary Bonded NZ.
 Through the Manawa Nui programme Chris has developed his governance experience as an Associate Director for Ngai Tahu Tourism and Ngai Tahu Holdings

-Paul is currently a Director of the Wellington Regional Economic Development Agency, and previously was Chair of Grow Wellington Limited and an Independent Non-Executive Director of Brook Asset Management.
+Paul has been appointed to the Code Working Group to develop the new code of conduct for financial advice.
+He is a former Director of the Wellington Regional Economic Development Agency, and previously was Chair of Grow Wellington Limited and an Independent Non-Executive Director of Brook Asset Management.
 He runs his own consultancy practice specialising in strategic, regulatory and governance matters.

 Paul was a senior Financial Services & Tax Partner at PricewaterhouseCoopers, advising large local businesses and multinationals, predominantly in the finance sector (fund managers, banks, life insurers) as well as being closely involved with major regulatory reform in the tax and performance disclosure fields.
 Paul has a BCA in Economics from Victoria University of Wellington , and is of Italian, Greek, and Cypriot descent.